An Overview of New Earth Surface Imaging Capabilities at the Bureau of Economic Geology

 The Bureau has conducted numerous research-grade Lidar surveys since 2000 in North and Central America.
 Focus areas and topics include determining coastal change and tropical cyclone impacts on the northwestern Gulf of Mexico coast, assessing geologic hazards in sinkhole-prone areas, and conducting detailed geologic mapping throughout Texas.
 Adding the bathymetric capability in 2012 with Chiroptera has led to research projects as diverse as determining the size and depth of thermokarst lakes on the Alaskan North Slope, mapping the shallow seafloor along the Gulf of Mexico and Pacific coast of California, measuring water depths and river-bottom morphology along the Colorado River in Arizona, and quantifying water volumes held in oilfield pits.

 Remote sensing staff at the Bureau welcome opportunities to explore innovative applications of topographic and bathymetric Lidar and hyperspectral imaging capabilities and to provide advanced Lidar and imaging services to internal and external research communities and State and Federal agencies.

 In early January 2016, Bureau airborne-imaging researchers conducted a field mission to survey the lower basin of the Colorado River, bordering the states of Arizona and California.
 The project was sponsored by the Bureau of Reclamation to understand and map the overall geomorphology of the river basin, including the water-bottom surface.
-The survey area consisted of 120 mi of the river, with varying terrain altitude, water clarity, depth, and flow conditions.
-Read the full article online or download the article in PDF format here.
+The survey area consisted of 120 miles of the river, with varying terrain altitude, water clarity, depth, and flow conditions.
+Download the article in PDF format here.

 To read the full article, click here.